Paul Goldsmith (racing driver): Stock car career

 Goldsmith first began racing automobiles in 1950, competing in regional events.
 He experienced quick success, winning his first ever event driving a modified Ford roadster, in a race in Detroit.
 Later, he won a 250-mile stock car event held during the 1953 Michigan State Fair.
 After initially being scored in second place, a later review of the scoring tape revealed Goldsmith the true winner.
 Goldsmith competed in his first top-level automobile race during 1954, a AAA Stock Car national championship race at the Milwaukee Mile.
-Starting 22nd in a field of 38, Goldsmith finished in 21st.
+Starting 22nd in a field of 38, Goldsmith finished in 21st place.